avestech/ggcmaps.github.io/CONTRIBUTING.md

 ## I want to submit a Pull Request

-After you have finished your new feature for the project, and you have toughly tested for bugs.
+After you have finished your new feature for the project, and you have thoroughly tested for bugs.
 You may submit a pull request for review.
 Make sure you follow the checklist below.

   * The feature/bug fix improves the user experience
   * Your code and feature/bug fix is well documented